AlirezaNoorizadeh/AlirezaNoorizadeh/README.md

 # 📑Summary:

-As a passionate third-year Computer Engineering student and full-stack C# developer, I specialize in ASP.NET Core, Blazor, and Entity Framework, with hands-on experience in REST APIs, SQL Server, and stored procedures.
-I have a strong interest in fintech, particularly Insurtech, Lending, and Digital Banking, and am exploring blockchain and Web3 through projects like a web crawler and a Maze game.
-My goal is to become a skilled professional in fintech, leveraging my technical expertise and collaborative spirit to build innovative solutions.
-Let’s connect and shape the future of technology together!
+As a passionate **third-year Computer Engineering student** and **full-stack C# developer**, I specialize in **ASP.NET Core**, **Blazor**, and modern ORM technologies (Entity Framework Core & Dapper), with expertise in database systems (SQL Server, SQLite) and optimized data access patterns.
+My fintech focus spans **Insurtech**, Lending, and **Digital Banking**, complemented by hands-on experience in RESTful API development and exploratory projects in **blockchain/Web3** (including basic smart contract development and web crawlers).
+Driven by innovation, I aim to bridge cutting-edge technology with financial solutions.
+Always **eager to connect and contribute** to innovative tech projects that make an impact.

 __________________